Belfield FM: Controversies

 In 2015 the Societies Council temporarily closed the station due to it being unsupervised for lengths of time.

 In late 2018, "Keepin' it Country" was criticised by the College Tribune for inappropriate comments regarding named students live on air, and the show's podcasts were subsequently removed.
 In the subsequent semester of broadcasting, the controversial show was absent from the schedule of programming.

 In 2019, the show "Up Late with Dave" featured an interview with John Connors to discuss the travelling community in Ireland.
-During the interview, Connors supposedly raised concerns of a disconnect between the travelling community and Pavee Point.
+During the interview, comments were made about the directors of Pavee Point which were reportedly described as "defamatory and slanderous".
 The station later published an apology on their website.